-The format and content of the annual progress report was prepared in accordance with the State's submittal requirements under California Government Code Sections 65400 et seq., and California Code of Regulations, Title 25, Division 1, Chapter 6, Sections 6200 et seq.
-The General Plan 2018 Progress Report is not a project under the California Environmental Quality Act (CEQA) because it is merely an informational document and does not make decisions for City actions.
-Instead, the Progress Report serves to document progress towards implementing the General Plan.
+The format and content of the annual progress report was prepared in accordance with the State's submittal requirements under California Government Code Sections 65400 et seq. and California Code of Regulations, Title 25, Division 1, Chapter 6, Sections 6200 et seq.

-Meeting Date: March 5, 2019
+Meeting Date: February 10, 2020